kindfamily/portfolio/README.md

 BoostCamp > UdaCity

 REPOSITORY
-portfolio repository is history of class( udacity )
+portfolio repository - is history of class( udacity )

-project repository is idea from the portfolio class
+project repository - is idea from the portfolio class

-CONCEPT
+ORGANIZE CONCEPTS
 I use WorkFlowy !!

 // javascript